-The MRG contains a limited number of grounds that entitle a landlord to terminate the lease.
-One example is the tenant's non-payment of the rent, although not every instance of payment arrears on the part of the tenant entitles the landlord to terminate the tenancy.
+The Tenancy Act contains a limited number of grounds that entitle a landlord to terminate the lease: One example is the tenant's non-payment of the rent, although not every instance of payment arrears on the part of the tenant entitles the landlord to terminate the tenancy.
 However, outside the scope of application of the Tenancy Act, further grounds for termination can be agreed between the parties.

-If the landlord does not meet his or her obligations (in particular, to provide the tenant with a rental object free from defects), the tenant may be entitled to reduce the rent.
+If the landlord does not meet his obligations (in particular, to provide the tenant with a rental object free from defects), the tenant may be entitled to reduce the rent.

-For those rental contracts that are not subject to the MRG, the provisions of the ABGB apply.
+For those rental contracts that are not subject to the Tenancy Act, the provisions of the Austrian Civil Code apply.